dktdaniel/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  ResponsibiliTEA
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Boba-enthusiasts who are concerned with excessive caloric intake
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Quickly enter physical activities and learn how many calories you've burned.
+Then, use the convenient map to find the closest boba store.
 ## Problem ##
   > Describe the problem your product solves.
+  Excessive caloric intake from boba addiction
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Makes the user aware of how many calories is in a boba drink vs how much they burned today
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Take responsibiliTEA"
 ## How to Get Started ##
   > Describe how easy it is to get started.